alicolville/Weight-Tracker/readme.txt

 * Improvement: [wlt-table] user's now have the option to edit their data with this shortcode (not just delete).
 * Improvement: Tweaked form headers to say "Edit" intead of "Add" when editing an entry.
 * Improvement: Editing an entry is done using PHP and HTML. jQuery / Ajax has been removed so more reliable.
+* Bug fix: When display a user's weight entries on Search results, if there are no entries, display nothing instead of 0[weight unit]
+* Bug fix: Don't display "Difference form target" if there is no recent or target weights to calculate from.

 = 5.1.6 =